tprasadtp/ubuntu-post-install/docs/tasks.md

 while writing configs and editing them.
 Its advised to follow it if your configs tend to get to couple of hundreds of lines.
 Also YAML file should be a valid YAML & indented by 2 spaces.

-### Special list - Purge list
+### Special list of packages - Purge list

-There is a special package list under key, config.purge or purge.list, which contains list of apt packages to be purged from the system.
-Make sure that all the packages in the lists are available for your release.
-Using `-s` command line option helps.
-Also check for the logs for any errors or conflicts.
+There is a special package list under key, config.purge  list of apt packages to be purged from the system.

 ## Install Debian package archives (.deb files)

-This will install deb files specified in the list `deb.list` or YAML config under `config.install.debian_packages`.
+This will install deb files specified in the YAML config under `config.install.debian_packages`.

 - Logs will  show entry in the format `[<date and time>] [  PKG  ] <log>` for dpkg actions and
 - APT Logs will  show entry in the format `[<date and time>] [  APT  ] <log>` for actions performed by apt commands. (`apt-get install -f` for missing packages)